Quantitative and qualitative research methods, family, immigration, and child development.

 His professional background includes over seven years of quantitative and qualitative research for government, private, marketing, and academic sectors.
 He has designed and assisted in research projects for The Department of Education, The U.S. Department of Agriculture (USDA), The Department of Health and Mental Hygiene (DHMH), The State of Maryland, Social Security, The U.S. Consumer Product Safety Commission (CPSC), the National Institute of Justice (NIJ) and Department of Justice (DOJ), UMBC, and several Fortune 500 companies.
 He has also taught college level courses on social research methodology and Sociology at local colleges.

 Mr. Nooraddini has two main areas of interest.
 First he is interested in qualitative and quantitative research methods.
 On the qualitative side, he is interested in field work, in-depth interviewing, and cognitive interview techniques.
-On the quantitative side, he is interested in instrument design, data management, and statistical techniques (i.e., multivariate regression, hierarchical linear regression, and structural equation modeling).
+On the quantitative side, he is interested in instrument design, data management, and statistical techniques (i.e., multivariate regression, structural equation modeling, and longitudinal data analysis).
 When combined together, qualitative and quantitative research methods provide a robust manner to get at your set of research questions.

 His other research area involves using these techniques to understand immigrant families and second-generation child development.
 Family units provide essential social tools which assist children with interpersonal development, including: critical thinking and social skills- which feed into socializing, friendship, employment, and romance.
-From his experience and the experiences of many other immigrant children and families, it is clear that the child-parent interaction within immigrant families offers a unique set of social skills which may hinder or advance how they navigate their social networks.
-He has have chosen to use his research experience to define the skill sets which arise from this dynamic.
-I am ultimately interested in answering the question of how the pervasive element of culture, and acculturation process of immigrants, impacts parent-child dynamics - and the subsequent social tools arising out of this interaction.
+From his experience and the experiences of many other immigrant children and families, it is possible that the child-parent interaction within immigrant families offers a unique set of social skills which may hinder or facilitate how they navigate their social networks.
+He has chosen to use his research experience to define the skill sets which arise from this dynamic.
+He is ultimately interested in answering the question of how the pervasive element of culture, and acculturation process of immigrants, impacts parent-child dynamics - and the subsequent social tools arising out of this interaction.